Thousands face homelessness in Greek refugee relocation push - France 24

 One family from Iraq includes a father in a wheelchair and a five-year-old girl who requires assisted feeding through a gastric tube.

 "We have a disabled father and sister.
 How could the Greek government be throwing us out into the street?
-This is cruelty," says the family's eldest son Mustafa.
+This is cruelty," said the family's eldest son Mustafa.

 Refugees used to be able to keep their accommodation for up to six months after receiving protected status.